mehrabix/persian-datepicker-element/README.md

 - Full RTL support
 - Iranian holidays and events display with customization options
 - Highly customizable styling with CSS variables
+- Dark mode support with automatic scrollbar styling
+- Smart dropdown navigation with auto-scroll to selected items
 - Lightweight and dependency-free
 - Works with any framework or vanilla JavaScript
 - TypeScript support